-a.
-On or around Between 19 May 2022 and 6 July 2022 at [Omitted], the Respondent has carried out or caused to be carried out prescribed electrical work in a manner contrary to any enactment relating to prescribed electrical work that was in force at the time the work was done being an offence under section 143(a)(ii) of the Act, IN THAT, he failed to carry out testing on Prescribed Electrical Work he supervised and certified.

-In breach of regulation 59 of the Electricity (Safety) Regulations 2010.
+- a.
+Between 9 May and 2 December 2022 at [Omitted], The Respondent has carried out or caused to be carried out prescribed electrical work in a manner contrary to any enactment relating to prescribed electrical work that was in force at the time the work was done being an offence under section 143(a)(ii) of the Act, IN THAT, he: - Failed to carry out testing on Prescribed Electrical Work he supervised and certified; and/or - ii.
+Failed to have High-Risk Prescribed Electrical Work supervised or carried out by him inspected before it was connected to the supply. - In breach of regulations 59 and 70 of the Electricity (Safety) Regulations 2010.